rpgd60/simplenote2joplin/README.md

 ## Usage and Examples

-### Summary
+### Introduction

-* Python (3.7) script to convert Notes from SImple Note  to ENEX (XML) format
+* Python (3.7) script to convert Notes from [Simple Note](www.simplenote.com), a popular multiplatform Note taking app, to [ENEX](https://evernote.com/blog/how-evernotes-xml-export-format-works/)  XML-based format.
   * Simple Note exports notes to a proprietary JSON format.
   * ENEX is an XML-based format that appears to be a *lingua franca* in the Note application world.
-Multiple note taking apps (Joplin, StandardNotes, EverNote,  Simple Note itself) can import notes in ENEX format
+Many apps such as  Joplin, StandardNotes, EverNote --even Simple Note itself-- can import notes in ENEX format.
 * For additional information see the "Background Information" section  below.
-* Extensive use of f-Strings, requiring Python 3.6+
+* Requires : Python 3.6+  (mainly because of extensive use of f-Strings)

 ### Usage